jamieberrier/puppy_love_frontend/resources/notes.md

+## QUESTIONS / ISSUES
+- refactor with event delegation?
+- How to hide api client key and secret
+    - back end yaml file
+    - git
+- how to upload image/video

 ## TO DO
+- refactor with event delegation?
 - hide show some love button when filtered?
 - make scrollbar visible - filter by breed and adoption container
 - display thank you alert after rendering new post